apache/pulsar/site2/docs/admin-api-transactions.md

 ```

 ### Get position stats in pending ack

 The position stats in pending ack include:
-* **PendingAck** Another transaction is acknowledging the position.
+* **PendingAck** The position is in pending ack stats.
 * **MarkDelete** The position is already acknowledged.
-* **NotInPendingAck** The position is not acknowledged.
+* **NotInPendingAck** The position is not acknowledged within a transaction.
 * **PendingAckNotReady** The pending ack has not been initialized.
 * **InvalidPosition** The position is an invalid position, for example, batch index > batch size.

-If you want to know whether the position has been acknowledged, you can use one of the following ways to get position pending ack stats:
+If you want to know whether the position has been acknowledged, you can use one of the following ways to get position stats pending ack:

 ````mdx-code-block
 <Tabs groupId="api-choice"